kirillian/git_usage_guide/README.md

-# Git Usage Guide - How to use it effectively
+# Git Usage Guide
+## How to use it effectively in a collaborative environment
 ===============
 This guide is intended for those of you who already know how to use Git and are, probably, already familiar with using Git as a source code repository for your own codebases.